 Option Modules (credit value in brackets – 75 credits required for MSc and PgDip)

 Availability of options may be subject to change in any year and other modules may also be available.
 Examples are given below or listed on the Faculty Module Listings.

-Introducing Acupuncture (15), Essentials of Manual Therapy Assessment for Peripheral Joint Dysfunction (15), Essentials of Manual Therapy Assessment for Spinal Dysfunction (15), Motor Control Retraining of Movement Dysfunction (30) (in conjunction with Kinetic Control), Performance Stability (15), Concepts of Neurological Rehabilitation (15), Physiology and Pharmacology of Pain (15), Assessment and Measurement (15), Psychosocial Aspects of Pain (15), Applied Clinical Anatomy 2 (30), Dynamic Ultrasound Imaging (15), Independent Study (15), Behaviour Change for Health and Well-Being (15), Advanced Therapeutic Management of Respiratory Problems (15)
+Introducing Acupuncture (15), Essentials of Manual Therapy Assessment (15), Motor Control Retraining of Movement Dysfunction (30) (in conjunction with Kinetic Control), Concepts of Neurological Rehabilitation (15), Physiology and Pharmacology of Pain (15), Assessment and Measurement (15), Psychosocial Aspects of Pain (15), Applied Clinical Anatomy 2 (30), Dynamic Ultrasound Imaging (15), Independent Study (15), Behaviour Change for Health and Well-Being (15), Advanced Therapeutic Management of Respiratory Problems (15)